vrockai/pipeline-test/docs/content.md

 ---

-## Immune milieu and microbiome of the distal urethra in Ugandan men: impact of penile circumcision and implications for HIV susceptibility
+## Immune milieu and microbiome of the distal urethra in Ugandan men: impact of penile circumcision and implications for HIV susceptibility.
+ 22.01.2022, _RM Galiwango, DE Park, S Huibner, A Onos, M Aziz, K Roach, A Anok, J Nnamutete, Y Isabirye, JB Wasswa, D Male, G Kigozi, AAR Tobian, JL Prodger, CM Liu, R Kaul_

+Coronal sulcus (CS) anaerobe abundance and IL-8 levels are linked to HIV acquisition, and are dramatically reduced after penile circumcision (PC).
+The distal urethra may be the site of some HIV acquisition before PC, and presumably most acquisition post PC.
+We describe the immune milieu and microbiome of the distal urethra in uncircumcised Ugandan men, and define the impact of PC.
+Participants consisted of HIV-negative, genital symptom-free adult Ugandan men undergoing PC (n = 51).
+Urethral and coronal sulcus swabs were collected at baseline and at 6- and 12-months post-PC.
+Soluble immune factors were quantified by multiplex ELISA, and bacterial abundance assessed by 16S rRNA qPCR and sequencing.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01185-9)

+10.1186/s40168-021-01185-9

 ---

-## Substantial overlap between symptomatic and asymptomatic genitourinary microbiota states
+## Substantial overlap between symptomatic and asymptomatic genitourinary microbiota states.
+ 20.01.2022, _B Adu-Oppong, R Thänert, MA Wallace, CD Burnham, G Dantas_

+The lack of a definition of urinary microbiome health convolutes diagnosis of urinary tract infections (UTIs), especially when non-traditional uropathogens or paucity of bacteria are recovered from symptomatic patients in routine standard-of-care urine tests.
+Here, we used shotgun metagenomic sequencing to characterize the microbial composition of asymptomatic volunteers in a set of 30 longitudinally collected urine specimens.
+Using permutation tests, we established a range of asymptomatic microbiota states, and use these to contextualize the microbiota of 122 urine specimens collected from patients with suspected UTIs diagnostically categorized by standard-of-care urinalysis within that range.
+Finally, we used a standard-of-care culture protocol to evaluate the efficiency of culture-based recovery of the urinary microbiota.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01204-9)

+10.1186/s40168-021-01204-9

 ---

-## Longitudinal variability in the urinary microbiota of healthy premenopausal women and the relation to neighboring microbial communities: A pilot study
+## Longitudinal variability in the urinary microbiota of healthy premenopausal women and the relation to neighboring microbial communities: A pilot study.
+ 17.01.2022, _LM Biehl, F Farowski, C Hilpert, A Nowag, A Kretzschmar, N Jazmati, A Tsakmaklis, I Wieters, Y Khodamoradi, H Wisplinghoff, MJGT Vehreschild_

+The understanding of longitudinal changes in the urinary microbiota of healthy women and its relation to intestinal microbiota is limited.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0262095)

+10.1371/journal.pone.0262095

 ---